 Minerva Lopez outside Latino Americana grocery store & Mariscos El Gato | Photo By R.J.
 Hartbeck

-You may run into Minerva Lopez while you’re there.
-She handles the bookkeeping for Latino Americana.
+Minerva Lopez —one of the community leaders on Cherokee for many years — also called this store home.
+She handled the bookkeeping for Latino Americana.
 Lopez moved to La Calle Cherokee from San Diego in 2005.
-Through the years, she has held many positions in the neighborhood, including head of the Cherokee Street Latino Business Owners Association.
+Through the years, she held many positions in the neighborhood, including head of the Cherokee Street Latino Business Owners Association.
 At her core, she’s a community builder.

 Lopez recommends a bag of the store's homemade chicharrónes (pork rinds) with hot sauce on the side.
 While no one has held an official competition, these chicharrónes have to be some of the best in the state.